encukou/abi3/PEP.rst

 Testing the Stable ABI
 ----------------------

-An automatically generated test module will be added to ensure that all members of the stable ABI are available at compile time
+An automatically generated test module will be added to ensure that all symbols included in the stable ABI are available at compile time.

-For each function in the stable ABI, a test will be added that calls the function using `ctypes`.
-(Where calling is not practical, such as with functions related to intepreter initialization and shutdown, the test will only look the function up.)
+For each function in the stable ABI, a test will be added that calls the function using ``ctypes``.
+(Where calling is not practical, such as with functions related to fatal errors and intepreter initialization/shutdown, the test will only look the function up.)
 This should prevent regressions when a function is converted to a macro, which keeps the same API but breaks the ABI.
-An check will be added to ensure all functions in the stable ABI are tested this way.

 Changing the Limited API